bugsnag/bugsnag-dsym-upload/README.md

   any .dSYM files within the current directory.
 * `upload_url`: The URL of the server receiving symbol files.
 Update this value if you are using a private instance of Bugsnag
+* `config_file`: The path to the project's Info.plist.
+Set this value if your configuration file is not automatically detected.
+If set the API key read from this configuration file overrides the `api_key` option

 View usage additional usage information and options by running `fastlane action upload_symbols_to_bugsnag`.